 Battery Life (TechRadar movie test): 7 hours, 40 minutes

 The Google Pixelbook handles our entire workload through the Chrome browser – from Google documents and spreadsheets to Slack chat and even Lightroom photo editing – without a hitch.
 It’s impressive given how traditionally RAM-hungry the browser is, but in Chrome OS there seems to be way more headroom in that regard than with, say, Windows 10 or macOS.

 Naturally, the Pixelbook is going to outperform Samsung and Asus’s latest premium Chromebooks on browser benchmarks, but that’s neither here nor there.
 Frankly, you’re not going to see much of a performance difference between the three in real-world use – perhaps that's a testament to just how well Chrome OS works with low-power hardware.

-As for how long the Pixelbook will last, expect shorter longevity numbers than you’re used to seeing on lower-power Chromebooks.
-Google promises the Pixelbook will last 10 hours on a single charge, a number that was reached based on ‘a mix of standby, web browsing and other use,’ according to its product page.
+As for how long the Pixelbook will last, expect shorter longevity numbers than you’re used to having on lower-power Chromebooks.
+Google promises the Pixelbook will last 10 hours on a full charge, a number that was reached based on ‘a mix of standby, web browsing and other use,’ according to its product page.

 We’d say the difference in battery life between the two devices lies in them both running low-power Intel Core m3 chips that consume battery life slower, as well as the Chromebook Flip’s lower-resolution panel.
-Regardless, we still expect the Pixelbook to last longer during real-world use – plus, it outlasted the Surface Pro and 13-inch MacBook Pro by 50 minutes and over an hour, respectively.
+Regardless, we still expect the Pixelbook to last longer during real-world use – additionally, it outlasted the Surface Pro and 13-inch MacBook Pro by 50 minutes and over an hour, respectively.
 Not to mention that just 15 minutes hooked up to an outlet gives you up to 2 hours of use, thanks to USB-C fast charging.

 Full-blown Android on a Chromebook